lheckemann/gizmoball/docs/final-release/validation.md

 ## Number:  Test 9

+    Purpose: Rotate Triangle and Flipper
+    Input:   Build Mode -> Rotate -> Click on a Triangle or Flipper on the board

+    Expected: Selected gizmo rotates
+    Actual:   Selected gizmo rotates
+    Result:   PASS
+    Checked by "Francesco Meggetto" on "7f592778" at "22/03/2017"

+## Number:  Test 10

     Purpose: Rotate any other Gizmo
-    Input:   Build Mode -> Rotate -> Click on any other Gizmo on the board
+    Input:   Build Mode -> Rotate -> Click on any other gizmo on the board

-    Expected: Gzmo rotates, if possible
-    Actual:   Gzmo rotates, if possible
+    Expected: Selected gizmo does not rotate
+    Actual:   Selected gizmo does not rotate
     Result:   PASS
     Checked by "Francesco Meggetto" on "7f592778" at "22/03/2017"

 ## ADD
-## Number:  Test 10
+## Number:  Test 11

     Purpose: Add absorber
     Input:   Build Mode -> Add absorber